HFU-DM-free3D/calibrating/README.md

 8. Install open3d (``pip install open3d``)
 9. Run the run.py script e.g. with a command to extract a pcd Json (``python src/run.py --recordings_path [your own path e.g. C:\Users\User\Desktop\Videos] --mkvToolNix_path [your own path e.g. D:\MKVToolNix] --amount_Subs 2 --marker_length 0.15 --sub_path ATLFB --create_pcd_json True``)

+## Informations about the calibration object
+If you want to change the calibration object, you can refer to this: [ChangeCalibrationObject](./docs/ChangeCalibrationObject.md)

 ### Info
 The structure of the MKV recordings and names should be as following if there are 2 Subs: